Nature’s playground: Why the Finns love the forest

 The magic of trees

 In Finland, enjoying a stroll through the woods is not a luxury, but a human right.
-Known as "Jokamiehenoikeudet", or "Everyman's Right," this ancient law gives Finns the freedom to explore the thickest forests and the largest parks whenever they want, and even pick berries and mushrooms without having to ask the owner for permission.
+Known as “Jokamiehenoikeudet”, or “Everyman’s Right,” this ancient law gives Finns the freedom to explore the thickest forests and the largest parks whenever they want, and even pick berries and mushrooms without having to ask the owner for permission.